yambo-code/yambopy/docs/source/tutorial.rst

 .. image:: figures/GW_CONV_GbndRnge.png
    :width: 45%

-By calling ``python gw_conv_bn.py -p`` in the terminal, these steps will be performed automatically for this tutorial and you will see the above plots.
+By calling ``python gw_conv_bn.py -p`` in the terminal, these steps will be performed automatically for this tutorial.

 From the convergence plot we can choose now a set of parameters and repeat the calculation for finer k-grids until we reach convergence with the k-points.
 We have intentionally used non-converged parameters.
 Nevertheless, along this week